ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ### Delete a file share
 {: #delete-file-share-cli}

-Run the `share_delete` command ans specify the share ID.
+Run the `share_delete` command ans specify the file share ID.

 Before you can delete a file share, make sure that it's unmounted from virtual server instances and that all mount targets belonging to the file share are [deleted](#delete-mount-target-cli).
-To delete a file share, the share must be in a `stable` or `failed` state (i.e., when provisioning fails).
+To delete a file share, the file share must be in a `stable` or `failed` state (i.e., when provisioning fails).

 ```
 ibmcloud is share-delete<SHARE_ID.